 Spend a Day in a Gold Rush Town

-Skagway is a popular port of call on Alaska cruise itineraries.
+Skagway is a popular port of call on many Alaska cruise itineraries.
 With a population that fluctuates between 700 in winter and 2,000 in summer it is easy to see what drives the economy.
 While Skagway is small and a bit isolated that doesn’t mean there isn’t anything to do.
 Historically Skagway has its beginnings in the Yukon gold rush when it was established as the port of entry for the famous Chilkoot trail leading up to the Yukon gold fields.
 Today it is a tourist destination with a lot of interesting options for spending a day off a cruise ship from shopping, riding a train or helicopter to even wilderness adventures.

 Where Your Ship Docks